Cuban Rural Guard: Second Occupation of Cuba

 In September 1906, persistent economic challenges and political unrest in the country forced U.S. president Theodore Roosevelt to take charge of Cuba.
 In the Second Occupation of Cuba, American officials sought to expand the Cuban Rural Guard for stability, enlisting prominent Cuban veterans to form militia companies.
 An act of Cuban Congress on September 15, 1906, approved a force of 5,305 men and consolidated the Artillery Corps with the Cuban Rural Guard, all being designated the Armed Forces of the Republic.
 The guard had three regiments covering Havana, Pinar del Rio, Matanzas, Santa Clara, Oriente, and Camagüey.
 From 142 posts on September 30, 1906, it grew to 315 by the same date in 1907.

 In April 1908, the Provisional Government formed the Cuban Permanent Army with 2000 men and retained the Rural Guard, which had 5,180 officers and men in 380 units.
 A decree called for a reduction in the guardsmen under Maj.
 Gen. Alejandro Rodríguez to 3,600.
 The infantry brigade of the Permanent Army was expanded by transfers from the Rural Guard of Cuba.
 On July 11, 1908, The Cuban Shoemakers' League lodged a protest with Provisional Governor Charles Edward Magoon over the awarding of a $60,000 shoe contract for the Rural Guard to an American factory representative, despite Cubans offering lower prices.

 In 1909, additional U.S. intervention resulted in the Rural Guard being placed under U.S. control.
 From 1909 to 1912, Frank Parker of the U.S. Army rendered services as a military instructor of the cavalry in the Rural Guard of Cuba.

+The Afro-Cuban revolt of 20 May 1912 involved the intervention of the Rural Guard of Cuba in its suppression.
+In June 1912 a combined Government force, made up of the Monteagudo Rural Guard and regular troops, defeated the main rebel force in a major clash.
+The Rural Guards then pursued the remaining guerrilla bands for several weeks.